BSG-Africa/blog/_posts/2016-07-01-continuous-delivery-using-jenkins.md

 stages composed of execution after the predecessor stage, to consume the artefacts/materials from the parent - relevant to continue the job.
 This is very much like a relay in athletics, with the baton passed from one runner to another, transitioning across multiple runners during the course of the race to reach the finish line.
+Each job in a stage can produce it's own artefacts/marterials, for example, a test stage can produce test artefacts which might be used by a test coverage report to produce test results, or a custom client specific task can produce a bundled resource which might be used by a subsequent task for deployment to a server.

-With the release of Jenkins 2, the pipelines are bundled in as part of the distribution and offer ways to achieve these through DSL and scripting.
+With the release of Jenkins 2, the pipelines are bundled in as part of the distribution and offer ways to achieve these through DSL and scripting language.
 Personally, I still prefer the various plug-ins offered through Jenkins 1 distribution, to assist in creating these pipelines.
 Some of the commonly used plug-ins are mentioned below and are often must-haves to create a pipeline.

 [Clone Workspace SCM Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Clone+Workspace+SCM+Plugin):
 This plug-in assists in cloning the workspace of the parent/up-stream project into a downstream project.